smaht-dac/submitr/docs/source/installation.rst

-Less experienced users may want to start with the following, which will introduce some basics for installing and working with Python (and dependencies) on the terminal command-line:
+Less experienced users may want to start with the following, which will introduce some basics for installing and working with Python (including dependencies) on the terminal command-line:

 .. toctree::
   :maxdepth: 1